-Despite any “bad press,” Facebook still attracts the lion’s share of social media visitors.
+Facebook still attracts the lion’s share of social media visitors.
 Most likely, your target audience is there.
-One great way to reach and engage with this Facebook audience is through a photo contest.
+And a great way to reach and engage this audience is through a Facebook photo contest.

-In this article, we’ll walk you through the essentials of getting started with a photo contest on Facebook, including how to use Woobox to create and customize your social media photo competitions.
+Read below for a walkthrough of the essentials of getting started with a photo contest on Facebook, including how to use Woobox to create and customize your social media photo competitions.

 Let’s get started!

-The Essentials of Getting Started with a Photo Contest on Facebook
+The Essentials of Creating a Photo Contest on Facebook

 Below, you can read an outline of those foundational elements and considerations to help get you started with contest planning.